simha97/NOVA-hypermedia/README.md

     to automatically open your project in a new tab of your browser.

 TO DO:
-- finish ContaactUs page
-- finish id project page
+- design id project page
-- finish Home page
+- design contactUs page
 - create slogan for each person
 - create picture of each person
-- create picture for each project